Hotel Front Desk Sample Job Interview Questions

 Have you ever made a decision involving refunds, exchanges or customer complaints?
 What was the situation and what were your considerations?

 As our guest services professional, you will be required to handle many simultaneous tasks.
 For example, guests will be waiting to check in, there might be others checking out, and the phone ringing.
 It’s hard to “stay on top” of everything going on in an area.
 How do you make sure all these things get done.
 When have you had to multi-task?

 Some of our guests are demanding or irate when they contact the front desk.
 Describe some specific tasks or conditions that have been frustrating to you as a Hotel Front Desk.
 Why were they frustrating?

 Describe a situation in our job as Hotel Front Desk in which you were expected to keep the line moving or production at a specific level.

 What are your career aspirations within the hotel industry?
-Describe the plan you have laid out to acheive your goal and provide a status?Tell me about a time when you persuaded someone to do something.
-What was the situation?
-How did you persuade the person?
-Tell me about the best work document you ever wrote.
-Why was it the best?
-How did you know?
+Describe the plan you have laid out to acheive your goal and provide a status?Contrast a sale that you made with a sale that you lost.
+What did you do differently in these two situations?
+What do you expect from a supervisor?